 Living in Denmark, we have taken up cooking at home more frequently.
 Eating out in Copenhagen has no dimmer switch – it’s either pricey Michelin rated cuisine or bland dishes that are familiar, but not quite right (and still over-priced).
 Nothing in between.
 The good thing is, Mike and I both enjoy cooking and I have plenty of time to plan a weekly menu.
 We are also embarking on a bout of healthy living for #FitFall and tonight we had a meal that was so good I had to share the recipes here.
 Continue reading “Cooking as an Expat – Orange Ginger Soy Salmon Over Sweet Potato Noodles with End of Summer Salad”→

 One of the best parts of expatriating is travel.
 The simple fact of living abroad means getting to easily travel in a new region.
 Living in Copenhagen, I can get on a plane and be in Southern Spain in the same time I could travel from Philadelphia to South Florida.
 Unlike traveling around the United States, however, Europe’s unique regions are incredibly diverse in cultural influence, spoken language and centuries of history that make even a short car ride seem like you’ve been transported to a new world.
-Here, I’ll talk about some of our top cities to visit in Europe.
+Here, I’ll talk about our top European city breaks.

 Like most large cities around the world, Copenhagen is full of graffiti.
 Over the years, graffiti is something I have gotten used to as an urban dweller.
 My hometown of Philadelphia tries to combat graffiti with a city-wide mural arts program and it’s been quite successful.
 Berlin is another city full of graffiti that has made it part of its charm – graffiti is a thread in the municipal fabric of the city.
 In Copenhagen, I walk past a piece of graffiti almost every day that is nothing short of adorable and I had to share it.
 Continue reading “Must See – Adorable Danish Graffiti”→